learn-compsci/mathematical-techniques/content/Unit 1.md

 Then, we need to use **more than one quantifier**.

 What happens if we have more than a few of them?
 Let's see some examples relating to numbers that does that.
 We will need a set to work with,  let's consider the set of all non-negative integers, i.e. the set that contains $0, 1, 2, 3, \ldots$ and so on.
 This set is denoted by the symbol $\mathbb{N}$.
+We call these **natural numbers**.

 We will use the $\leq$ symbol to mean "smaller than or equals to", and $\geq$ to mean "greater than or equals to".
 What if we wanted to write the following mathematically?

-1. There exists an integer that is smaller than or equals to all integers.
+1. There exists a natural numbers  that is smaller than or equals to all natural numbers.
-2. It is not the case that there exists an integer that is greater than or equals to all integers.
+2. It is not the case that there exists a natural numbers that is greater than or equals to all natural numbers.

 Let's begin with the first one, this is a prime example in nesting quantifiers.
 That is to say, using more than one.